minqiaowang/on-premise-adg/setup-environment/setup-environment.md

 You now have a fully functional Oracle Database 19c instance **ORCL** running on Oracle Cloud Compute, the default pdb name is **orclpdb**.
 This instance is your primary DB.

-## **Step 6:** Prepare the standby database
+## **Step 6:** Prepare the standby host

-Repeat from the Step 1 to Step 4 to prepare the standby database.
+Repeat from the Step 1 to Step 4 to prepare the standby host.
 This time please choose the `db19c-standby-nodb.zip` file in the Resource Manager.
 And you can choose another region and compartment for the standby database.

-After complete, you have a standby host which the database software only installed and no database created.
+After complete, you have a standby host which has the database software only been installed and no database created.

 You may proceed to the next lab.